adwait1-g/adwait1-g.github.io/categories.md

 These are a few articles which I found interesting

+## Network Programming

+1. [Beej's Guide to Network Programming](https://beej.us/guide/bgnet/) - One of the best guides for Network Programming in C.

 ### Kernel Bypass Techniques

 These articles (in this order) helped me understand Kernel Bypass techniques better